p-adic iterated integration on semistable curves: Log curves

-The standard annulus is not log smooth but it will belong to frames that are.
-There is a natural closed exact embedding from the standard annulus to the standard node given by mapping to the closed subscheme $x_2=0$.
+The standard annular line is not log smooth over $(S,\N)$ but belongs to frames that are log smooth.
+There is a natural closed exact embedding from the standard annular line to the standard node given by mapping to the closed subscheme $x_2=0$.

 We will pass from log schemes over $(S,\N)$ to ones over $(S_t,\N_t)$ by a particular base-change.